MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > [!NOTE]
 >
-> The hosted machine group with the commitment has a priority of usage over all concurrent hosted machine groups.
+> A hosted machine group with a commitment has a priority of usage on the committed bot(s) over all concurrent hosted machine groups.
 More information: [Load balance hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group)

 ## Hosted RPA capacity overview

 The '**Hosted RPA capacity overview**' pie chart helps you understand what's your share of the hosted capacity consumption within the environment compared to other makers.
-It lets your know if there's still capacity to scale-up in the future and alerts you when your objects are exceeding environment capacity.
+It lets you know if there's still capacity to scale-up in the future (with more hosted machines, more committed bots) and alerts you when your objects are exceeding environment capacity.

 ![Hosted capacity overview](media/capacity-utilization/hosted-capacity-overview.png)